Nota: l’intervista è disponibile anche in una versione tradotta in italiano su Storie di Apple.it

 SoA: ..and is it easier to write with?

 JD: Yeah, it’s wired up, man.
 Fuckin’ wired up man. [...]
 It was borrowed from NeXT.
 Jobs owned all the code from NeXT, he brought it in to Apple.
 It’s part of Xcode, part of Cocoa.

 SoA: Did you have any prior experience with the NeXT Step system?

 JD: Yeah, of course.
-I used it when it came out, I know Cocoa form back then.
+I used it when it came out, I know Cocoa from back then.
 You know what NS stands for? [...]
-The name of the functions start with NS. [...]
+The names of the functions start with NS. [...]
 For the Windows version we use… how is it called… Visual C++.

 SoA: Do you have any personal projects?
 Working on some hardware, on some board?

 JD: Personal projects… oh yeah, I’m doing Crunch TV: it’s a TV program on one of our Flixo channels.
 It’s on CrunchTV.net right now, they have a first episode right now, you can watch it anytime you want.

 SoA: Is it going to be a monthly show?
 Or weekly?

 JD: It hasn’t been set on yet. [...]
 Eventually we’re gonna move our studio from Las Vegas to Hollywood. [...]
 We have got lots and lots of raw video footage: we haven’t got to date a video editing suite that we like.
 And I don’t wanna do it.
 I hate video editing, I think somebody else will do that.

 Thanks to Metro Olografix for inviting Mr. Draper, to Massimo “manray” Politi for the heads up and pictures during the chat and Salty Dog for helping figuring out some (I hope most) of the technical terms mentioned.